processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 - a Raspberry Pi model 3+, 3 or 2 (those are recommended, it will work the Pi Zero and older versions, albeit much more slowly) with Processing [installed](https://pi.processing.org/get-started/)
 - TV or any screen / monitor with HDMI input
 - MPR121 12-key Capacitive Touch Sensor Breakout
-- Copper tape or any other conductor for capacitive touch electrodes
+- Copper tape or any other conductor to create capacitive touch electrodes
 - Headphones or a speaker with integrated amplifier
 - Alligator clips or soldering iron with solder
 - Breadboard